Evonik plans $220 million US project for pharmaceutical lipids

 Evonik Industries says it will build a lipid production facility at its Tippecanoe manufacturing complex in Lafayette, Indiana.
 The $220 million project will be financed with $150 million from the US government’s Biomedical Advanced Research and Development Authority.

 The German company’s pharmaceutical services division already supplies lipids for use in formulating messenger RNA (mRNA) therapies, including COVID-19 vaccines, to Pfizer, BioNTech, and others from its facilities in Dossenheim and Hanau, Germany.
-The plant in Indiana will exceed the combined capacities of the German facilities, according to Paul Spencer, head of drug delivery at Evonik.
+The Indiana plant will exceed the combined capacities of those facilities, according to Paul Spencer, Evonik’s head of drug delivery.

 Demand for lipids has soared in recent years with the development of mRNA vaccines.
 Naked mRNA quickly degrades in the body and can trigger an unwanted immune reaction.
 To get the genetic material to its target cells, vaccine developers combine it with a mixture of several sophisticated lipids to form lipid nanoparticles, or LNPs.

-The Tippecanoe site, like Evonik’s German facilities, will produce only lipids and not LNPs, Spencer says.
-The company, does have small-scale LNP production capacity at a plant in Vancouver, British Columbia, that it got in 2016 when it purchased Transferra Nanosciences.
+Like Evonik’s facilities in Germany, the Tippecanoe site will not produce LNPs but only lipids, Spencer says.
+The company does have small-scale LNP production capacity at a plant in Vancouver, British Columbia, that it got in 2016 when it purchased Transferra Nanosciences.

-Evonik’s original interest in the lipid field predates the COVID-19 vaccines, focusing broadly on the use of LNPs as delivery agents for a range of DNA and RNA-based therapies.
+Evonik’s original interest in the lipid field, predating the COVID-19 vaccines, focused broadly on the use of LNPs as delivery agents for a range of DNA- and RNA-based therapies.

 Stefan Randl, head of drug substance at Evonik, notes that the market for lipids and LNPs is primed for growth, given the number of RNA and DNA therapies in drug company pipelines and the emergence of protein replacement therapies.

-Other US lipid producers include Croda, which purchased Avanti Polar Lipids and its plant in Alabama in 2020, and CordenPharma, which operates a plant in Colorado.
-CordenPharma supplies lipids to Moderna for its mRNA COVID-19 vaccine.
+Other US lipid producers include Croda, which bought Avanti Polar Lipids and its plant in Alabama in 2020; and CordenPharma, which operates a plant in Colorado and supplies lipids to Moderna for its mRNA COVID-19 vaccine.

 Evonik’s Tippecanoe complex, which the firm acquired from Eli Lilly and Company in 2009, employs about 650.
 The lipid operation is expected to open in 2025 and add over 80 jobs.
 Construction will begin next year.